Richard Lee (engineer): Coastal defence

-Around 1550-1552, Lee was at Berwick-upon-Tweed constructing the novel trace-italienne fortifications.
+Around 1550–1552, Lee was at Berwick-upon-Tweed constructing the novel trace-italienne fortifications.
 In 1557, he was trench-master to the Earl of Pembroke in the Netherlands, and, in 1558, went to Berwick as Surveyor of Works.

 After working at Portsmouth, in 1560 Richard was again supervising the re-fortification of Berwick, by correspondence with Rowland Johnston and in person in April.
 He was to "set forward the device for Berwick": to design the new works.
 Lee also went to the Siege of Leith on 27 April 1560 asked to, "prick them forward to an end."
 This was probably to help plan the assault on 7 May which failed.
 Lee made a map of Leith which was sent to London on 15 May 1560.

+Lee returned to supervise work at Berwick in July 1560, and sent another "plat" of Leith to William Cecil.
 Lee and Pelham, a captain at Leith, were called before Elizabeth I of England in June 1564, perhaps to give their testimony on affairs at Leith.
 When in London at this period, Lee stayed at the house of Mr. Graisse in Cheapside.
 In 1565, Lee viewed the site of Lindisfarne Castle on Beblowe Crag.

+Lee's successors as Surveyor of Berwick were Rowland Johnson, and in April 1584 William Spicer.